 Ferries connect the island with Piraues, Naxos, Amorgos (not daily) and the rest of the Small Cyclades (Koufonissia, Iraklia and Schinoussa).
 The main village, Stavros, is a tiny settlement built amphitheatrically above the port and the long beach strip next to it.
 Rooms to rent are offered, as well as a supermarket, a bakery, doctor`s office, ATM and a few tavernas.
 If you have come to Donoussa without a car, be prepared to walk as there is no public transport.
 The main road starts from the port, continues east and then goes to the north part where the beach of Kalotaritissa is.
 The whole distance is about 5 km.

 Except for Stavros, there are two other settlements, or rather neighborhoods.
 Some of Donoussa beaches are frequented by campers and naturists in July and August.
-Kendros/Kedros and Livadi which are considered to be the largest and the best beaches on the island, as Kedros is close to Stavros and offers a small beach cantina in the summer.
+Kendros/Kedros and Livadi are considered the largest and the best beaches of the island, as Kedros is close to Stavros and offers a small beach cantina in the summer.
 Other beaches include Kalotaritissa and the pebbly Sapounohoma and Fikio.